Covid-19: our work so far

 Supporting people over the phone

 In April, we launched our support line.
-Free and confidential, it’s a one-stop shop for anyone seeking help accessing food or medication, or for anyone who is feeling lonely or is looking for some emotional support.
+Free and confidential, the support line provided a one-stop-shop for anyone seeking help accessing food or medication, or for anyone who is feeling lonely or is looking for some emotional support.
 Since its launch, our team of experienced psychosocial and mental health volunteers have taken over 11,000 calls.

 Keeping people moving